Tax Planning Pages

 Tax Zone

 Owe taxes?
 File something even if you can't pay anything!
 In plain English, this means that you should prepare and eFile a tax return or tax extension by the April tax deadline, even if you do not have the money to pay for taxes owed!
-We recommend you file first and get your returns accepted, then pay as little or as much as you can afford online.
+We recommend you file first and get your returns accepted, then pay what you can afford online.

 Why is that so?
 The IRS/state late tax filing penalties are generally higher than the late tax payments.
-Preparing, e-filing your taxes can be a separate process than paying your taxes.
-Estimate potential tax penalties.
+Filing your taxes can be a separate process than paying your taxes, meaning you can file by the deadline even if you are not ready to pay all your due taxes.
+This will result in tax penalties: estimate potential tax penalties.

 Short, high level tax deadline video